Lyellr88/MARM-Protocol/HANDBOOK.md

  **Compatibility:**

 > MARM is developed iteratively. v1.2 and beyond reflect the current protocol structure.
-> If you're using an earlier version, it's recommended you update—backward compatibility isn't guaranteed.
+> If you're using an earlier version, it's recommended you update. (backward compatibility isn't guaranteed)

 ---